siqb/CarND-Behavioral-Cloning-P3/README.md

 The main differences from the published architecture are:

-* ReLU
+* Use of ReLU
-** The NVIDIA paper doesn't specify what kind of activation function to use as the non-linearity but ReLUs are usually a pretty good bet for most applications
+    * The NVIDIA paper doesn't specify what kind of activation function was used as the non-linearity but ReLUs are usually a pretty good bet for most applications.
+There's a good chance ReLUs were used in the original architecture.
 * Use of batch normalization
-** To increase the stability of a neural network, batch normalization normalizes the output of a previous activation layer by subtracting the batch mean and dividing by the batch standard deviation.
+    * To increase the stability of a neural network, batch normalization normalizes the output of a previous activation layer by subtracting the batch mean and dividing by the batch standard deviation.
 Batch normalization is kind of like doing preprocessing at every layer of the network instead of just the input layer.
 I found (this)[https://towardsdatascience.com/batch-normalization-in-neural-networks-1ac91516821c] to be an excellent explanation.
 The end result is less interdependency of network layers on each other...**less overfitting!**
 * Use of dropout
-** Dropout is an algorithm which disables a certain percentage of randomly sampled neurons during each epoch.
+    * Dropout is an algorithm which disables a certain percentage of randomly sampled neurons during each epoch.
 This means that the optimizer is performing gradient descent on effectively several different neural networks.
 In the end, the results of these different networks are combined.
 The end result is less interdependency of neurons on each other...**less overfitting!**

 A critical addition that I left out, which in retrospect I was probably errant to exclude, is the max pooling layer.
 Max pooling allows the network to reduce dimensionality of the data after each convolutional layer.
 Less trainable parameters means less training time.
 Less training time means more time for rapid experimentation!
 More experimentaion means more knowledge and intuition gained.
 Lesson learned.
 I will go back and benchmark the difference in training time when using max pooling layers.